-The Office of Advising provides academic advising to all first year and first time students at the University.
-They assist with scheduling classes and tracking and maintaining appropriate curriculum plan progression.
-They provide students general support by providing the appropriate resources necessary for students to persist in achieving their academic goals.
-Additionally they serve as a resource helping connect students to other campus departments to ensure our students' academic and personal needs are being met.
-For more information please call 225-768-0801.
+The Office of Advising provides academic advising and academic coaching to incoming, continuing, and non-clinical students at the University.\ Advisors assist students with scheduling classes, tracking and maintaining the appropriate curriculum plan progression, and providing the appropriate resources and support necessary for them to persist in achieving their academic goals.
+Additionally, they collaborate with other campus resources and departments to ensure that students' academic and personal needs are adequately met.
+For more information, please call 225-526-1620.